-and interest-bearing borrowings.
-The Group's interest-bearing borrowings require certain financial covenants to be maintained.
-In anticipation of potentially not being able to meet its net interestbearing debt ("NIBD") to EBITDA requirement as of 31 December 2022, the Group received a formal waiver from the Lenders dated 12 December 2022 (see Note 19 - Borrowings).
+bearing borrowings require certain financial covenants to be maintained.
+In anticipation of potentially not being able to meet its EBITDA requirement as of 31 December 2023, the Group received a formal waiver from the Lenders dated 21 December 2023 (see Note 19 - Borrowings).

-As of 31 December 2022 and 2021, the Group's consolidated equity consisted of USD 297.7m and USD 239.6m, respectively, equity share, which comprise of total equity divided by total assets, was 83% and 77%, respectively, and net interest-bearing debt, which comprise of total interest-bearing borrowings excluding the effects of IFRS 16, was USD 21.9m and USD 33.0m, respectively.
+As of 31 December 2023 and 2022, the Group's consolidated equity consisted of USD 283.1m and USD 296.4m, respectively, equity share, which comprise of total equity divided by total assets, was 83% in both years, and net interest-bearing debt, which comprise of total interest-bearing borrowings excluding the effects of IFRS 16, was USD 20.1m and USD 23.2m, respectively.
 The Group's Board of Directors considers the Group's capital base adequate given the scale of its operations.

-On 12 May 2021, ASA's Board of Directors were given proxy to increase the share capital with up to NOK 1,600,000 through the issuance of up to 16,000,000 total shares, with a face value of NOK 0.10.
-On 19 May 2022, the Group held its Annual General Meeting (the "2022 AGM").
-Through the 2022 AGM, ASA's Board of Directors (the "Board") withdrew its previous 12 May 2021 authorization to issue up to 16,000,000 new shares, with a face value of NOK 0.10.
-In turn, the Board was given the authority to increase total authorized share capital with up to NOK 1,800,000 through the issuance of up to 18,000,000 total shares, with a face value of NOK 0.10.
+On 19 May 2022, ASA's Board of Directors were given proxy to increase total authorized share capital by up to NOK 1,800,000 through the issuance of up to 18,000,000 total shares, with a face value of NOK 0.10.
+On 23 May 2023, the Group held its Annual General Meeting (the "2023 AGM").
+Through the 2023 AGM, ASA's Board of Directors (the "Board") withdrew its previous 19 May 2022 authorization to issue up to 18,000,000 new shares, with a face value of NOK 0.10.
+In turn, the Board was given the authority to increase total authorized share capital by up to NOK 5,500,000 through the issuance of up to 55,000,000 total shares, with a face value of NOK 0.10.
 The authorization may be used several times within this limit.

-The Group holds financial instruments necessary for its operations.
-The Group's principal financial liabilities, other than interestbearing borrowings and excluding the effects of IFRS 16, consist of trade and other payables and comprise most of the Group's thirdparty financing.
-The Group's principal financial assets consist of trade and other receivables, cash and restricted cash, and other investments.
+The Group holds the financial instruments necessary for its operations.
+The Group's principal financial liabilities, other than interest-bearing borrowings and excluding the effects of IFRS 16, consist of trade and other payables and comprise most of the Group's third-party financing.
+The Group's principal financial assets consist of trade and other receivables, cash and restricted cash, restricted deposits, and other investments.

-The Group's risk management is carried out by the Group's Finance Department.
+The Group's risk management is carried out by the Group's Finance Department, under supervision of the Audit Committee and the Board of Directors.
 The Group is exposed to market risk, credit risk, and liquidity risk.